daniloanobre/complete-guide-graphql-api/Readme.md

 CreatePost mutation
 mutation {
   createPost(postInput: {title: "my title" ,
-  content: this is the content",
+  content: "this is the content",
   imageUrl: "some image" }) {
     _id
     title